lidofinance/lido-improvement-proposals/LIPS/lip-35.md

 It is proposed to limit the overall amount of ETH that may be topped up into the modules using the following parameters:

-- **maxTopUpPerBlock** — the maximum amount of ETH that can be topped up within a single block.
+- **maxTopUpPerBlockGwei** — the maximum amount of ETH that can be topped up within a single block.
-- **minTopUpDistance** — the minimum number of blocks required between `topUp` calls.
+- **minTopUpBlockDistance** — the minimum number of blocks required between `topUp` calls.

-This design assumes that **minTopUpDistance** and **maxTopUpPerBlock** are common values for all modules, meaning they define protocol-wide limits rather than per-module top-up limits.
+This design assumes that **minTopUpBlockDistance** and **maxTopUpPerBlockGwei** are common values for all modules, meaning they define protocol-wide limits rather than per-module top-up limits.

 #### Top-up Precondition and Pause